Connect a shipping carrier

 - Go to Settings → Shipping Carriers, click Add Carrier, and pick a carrier.

-- Give the configuration a Configuration Name and enter the credentials: typically a Client ID and Client Secret, plus account numbers like Account Number, Meter Number, Shipper Number or Mailer ID.
+- Give the configuration a Configuration Name and enter the credentials: typically a Client ID and Client Secret, plus account numbers like Account Number, Meter Number, Shipper Number, Mailer ID or Distribution Center.

 - Choose a Default Label Format and a Default Ship From Location.